NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

 2. You have deployed a standalone computer running Windows Server 2012 R2 to Windows Azure.
-You want to use this computer to provide certificates to partner organizations without having the certificate authority joined to your organization’s Active Directory domain.
+You want to use this computer to provide certificates to partner organizations without having the certificate authority joined to your organization's Active Directory domain.
     Which of the following CA types could you deploy in this scenario?
     (Choose all that apply.)